-These values are based on a comparison of the 5-minute dispatch model runs from the Low-Cost VG scenario with runs from an identical scenario with all hydropower flexibility disabled (dispatchable hydropower generators are assumed to have flat output levels for each month).
-U.S. and Canadian hydropower resources were included in the sensitivity, so the presented results are aggregated for the continent.
+These values are based on comparing the 5-minute dispatch model runs from the Low-Cost VG scenario with runs from an identical scenario with all hydropower flexibility disabled (dispatchable hydropower generators are assumed to have flat output levels for each month).
+U.S. and Canadian hydropower resources were included in the sensitivity and results presented are aggregated for the continent.
+Canadian hydropower is similar to the U.S. in total capacity.
+Note that flexibility constraints could also affect the ability of hydropower to provide adequacy; this adequacy value of flexibility has not been addressed here.